joobei/jquery-portfolio/README.md

 <h2>jQuery-Portfolio</h2>

-<p>This plugin helps you display and organize your portfolio pieces in a clean & slick fashion.
+<p>This plugin helps you display and organize your portfolio pieces in a slick & <b>responsive</b> fashion.
 Easy to set up and get going.</p>

 I originally wrote this plugin when redesigning my <a href="http://www.arsenetoumani.com">portfolio</a> and later decided to make it available for all!<br/>
 Rebranding and updating our portfolios are no fun tasks for us devs, so I thought this plugin would facilitate the process.<br/>